History of multitrack recording: Large format analog recorders

+In February 1968 Billboard magazine reported that Bell Sound Studios in New York City was already operating an innovative 12-track 2-inch tape recorder of their own design.
+As this was the only machine of its kind it lacked it compatibility with other studios.

 In 1967, Ampex built its first prototype 16-track professional audio recorder at the request of Mirasound Studios in New York City.
 This unique machine was the first of its type and used reels of 2 in tape on a modified tape transport system originally built for video recording.
 The album Everything Playing by The Lovin' Spoonful was recorded on 16-track at Mirasound and released in December 1967.
 Ampex introduced the 16-track production model MM-1000 in 1968, the first commercially available 16-track machine.
 Machines of this size are difficult to move and costly to maintain.
 Prices were very high, typically $10,000 to $30,000 U.S. dollars.

 One of the first 16-track recorders was installed at CBS Studios in New York City where it was used to record the second album by Blood, Sweat & Tears, recorded in October 1968 and released in December 1968.
 The Grateful Dead released their first 16-track recordings Aoxomoxoa in June 1969 and Live/Dead in November 1969.
 TTG Studios in Los Angeles built its own 16-track machine in 1968.
 This was used on Frank Zappa's album Hot Rats released in October 1969.
 Volunteers by Jefferson Airplane was released in November 1969.
 The back of the Jefferson Airplane album cover includes a picture of the 16-track MM-1000.

 In June 1969 Billboard magazine reported on the proliferation of Ampex's MM-1000-16, with a starting price of $17,000: "[in Los Angeles] local studios ordering 16-track machines are Columbia, Don Costa Productions, RCA, Soul Recorders, Sound Emporium, Sunset Sounds, Vox Studios and LewRon."
 Ampex's MM-1000 was available with 24 tracks on 2 in tape as early as April, 1969.